whcjimmy/SEAL-Regression/README.md

-# SEAL-FYP-Logistic-Regression
+# SEAL-Regression

-My final year project using Microsoft SEAL.
+This repo is based on MarwanNour's final year project (https://github.com/MarwanNour/SEAL-FYP-Logistic-Regression).

+*Note: This repo supports SEAL Version 3.6.1*

+** The rest of content is from ManwanNour. **

 The purpose of this project is to **Create Functionalities for Matrices and Vectors** and **Build a Logistic Regression model using Fully Homomorphic Encryption.**

 The code also contains some benchmark tests for matrix and vector operations as well as some examples based on the original examples already provided in the SEAL library.

-*Note: This repo supports SEAL Version 3.6.1*

 *To view the graphs, you will need to have GNUPlot and Python 3 installed on your machine*